hopper/hc-airlines-java/README.md

 HopperClient client = new HopperClient(endpointUrl, clientId, clientSecret, debugging);
 ```

-## Client methods used by Air Canada
+## Client methods

-## createSession
+### createSession

-It has to be called each time an end-customer begins shopping on the AC website.
+It has to be called each time an end-customer begins shopping on the airline website.

 The returned sessionId will then be required in all subsequent calls to the API from the backend, but also from the
-frontend using the SDK, so it has to be returned to the AC frontend.
+frontend using the SDK, so it has to be returned to the airline frontend.

 **Parameters**